-This course is designed to prepare doctoral students in leadership studies to critique and develop research instruments for their own dissertations.
-It will emphasize identifying the key issues associated with instrument reliability and validity analysis.
-Students will learn to critique and develop instruments through hands-on activities and individual projects.
-Prerequisites: Admission to and satisfactory progress in a cohort group in the IUP Educational Leadership Program.
+This course is designed to prepare doctoral students in leadership studies to conduct qualitative data analysis in dissertation research.

+Distribution: Advanced.
+Prerequisite: Admission to and satisfactory progress in a cohort group in the IUP Educational Leadership Program. .

 PSED 798 - Intern Administration & Leadership (3 credits)